Rockin-in-a-free-world/Rocking/solana-wallet-app/the-app/README.md

 A Next.js application demonstrating Tether WDK Solana SDK with transaction monitoring, multisig wallet creation via Google sign-on, and dashboard metrics.

+Here is wallet to send sol to: 5eiXxzicSu3CT37djQp8rVmrVQWPDB9KXkYt5LUvJZJD

 ## High-Level Prerequisites

 Before you begin, ensure you have: